kagaimiq/huntersoon/hs6620d/mibandclone123/index.md

 - 80x160 IPS LCD (whatever it is)
 - Some heart rate sensor
 - Some accelerometer (reg0F "who am i" == 0x11, i2c addr 0x19)
-- There could be a SPI flash i guess
+- There could be an SPI flash

 ## Photos